 The RCC has commenced the implementation of the Triple P tourism project, with one of its priorities being development and promotion of specialised regional tourism products/joint regional routes, with a priority focus on and special attention given to cultural/historical tourism (along with adventure).
-This work will put forward cultural heritage into a role of supporting economic competitiveness stocktaking and needs assessment report, regional of the region.
-Furthermore, it is intended to digital needs and potential regional project increase the visibility of our region's culture and promote it abroad to the global tourist community and interlink with and address horizontally other priority areas of SEE 2020.
-This work is also going to take a significant part in the European year of cultural heritage 2018 and increase visibility of the efforts of supporting culture through tourism to the Summit (WB-DS) Steering Committee and initiated European community.
+This work will put forward cultural heritage into a role of supporting economic competitiveness of the region.
+Furthermore, it is intended to increase the visibility of our region's culture and promote it abroad to the global tourist community and interlink with and address horizontally other priority areas of SEE 2020.
+This work is also going to take a significant part in the European year of cultural heritage 2018 and increase visibility of the efforts of supporting culture through tourism to the European community.